SpanishCat/py-wikipls/README.md

   This example imports the Faded page in PDF form as a new file named "faded_wiki.pdf".

-  ### `get_page_data(name: str) -> dict`
+  ### `get_page_data(name: str, date: str | datetime.date) -> dict`
-  Returns a few more details about the article in JSON form
+  Returns details about the latest revision to the page in JSON form.\

-  `>>> get_page_data("Faded_(Alan_Walker_song)")`\
+  If date is provided, returns the latest revision details as of that date.

-  `{'id': 49031279, 'key': 'Faded_(Alan_Walker_song)', 'title': 'Faded (Alan Walker song)', 'latest': {'id': 1254652602, 'timestamp': '2024-11-01T00:46:48Z'}, 'content_model': 'wikitext', 'license': {'url': 'https://creativecommons.org/licenses/by-sa/4.0/deed.en', 'title': 'Creative Commons Attribution-Share Alike 4.0'}, 'html_url': 'https://en.wikipedia.org/w/rest.php/v1/page/Faded%20%28Alan%20Walker%20song%29/html'}
+  ### `get_article_data(identifier: str | int, lang: str = LANG) -> dict[str, ...]`
-`
+  Returns details about an article in JSON form.\
-  This example gives us the page id, key, title, license and latest revision to the Faded article, in JSON form.
+  Identifier can be either the article's name or its ID.

   ### `to_timestamp(date: datetime.date) -> str`
-  Converts a datetime.date object to a URL-friendly string format (yyyymmdd)
+  Converts a datetime.date object or a string in format yyyy-mm-ddThh:mm:ssZ to a URL-friendly string format (yyyymmdd)

   `>>> date = datetime.date(2024, 3, 31)`\
   `>>> to_timestamp(date)`\